Skip to main content

 Overview

-This collector monitors Pi-hole instances using PHP API.
+This collector monitors Pi-hole instances using Pi-hole API 6.0.

 This collector is supported on all platforms.